ArthurChenCoding/Dynamic-model-control-for-Autonomous-Vehicle/README.md

-# Dynamic model control for Autonomous Vhical
+# Dynamic model control for Autonomous Vehicle
 * The terminology, design considerations and safety assessment of self-driving cars.

 * The control code to navigate a self-driving car around a racetrack in the CARLA simulation environment.